London’s Top 10 Live Music Venues

 The Roundhouse is also located in Camden and was previously an old train shed before being transformed into the state-of-the-art music venue we know today.

-Important shows to feature in recent times include a free gig for NHS workers by George Michael, a tour by the iconic Bob Dylan and the arrival of Despacio, the travelling soundsystem from LCD Soundsystem's James Murphy and Soulwax.
+Important shows to feature in recent times include a free gig for NHS workers by George Michael, gigs by the iconic Bob Dylan and the arrival of Despacio, the travelling soundsystem from LCD Soundsystem's James Murphy and Soulwax.

 Find out more